Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

     You learn the *thaumaturgy*, *protection from evil and good*, and *detect evil and good* spells.
 You can cast protection from evil and good or detect evil and good once without expending a spell slot, and you regain the ability to do so when you finish a long rest.

-    If you already know *thaumaturgy*, you gain another cantrip from the Divine spell list.
+    If you already know *thaumaturgy*, you gain another cantrip from the Cleric spell list.

----

-#### Thrown Arms Master
+### Thrown Arms Master
 *1st-level Feat*

 **Prerequisites:** None